nextcloud/activity/docs/provider.md

 ### Long translations with "rich object" string

 In the long version for the normal activity stream contains the filename.
-Objects like users , files and more can be highlighted in the "rich subject", which allows the app to show an avatar next to the name, link the file name to the file list, and many more things.
+Objects like users, files and more can be highlighted in the "rich subject", which allows the app to show an avatar next to the name, link the file name to the file list and many more things.

 The `IEvent::setRichSubject()` method has two arguments:

 1. The already translated string with placeholders
-2. The list of placeholders, in the case of the favorite provider it's the file that was favorites
+2. The list of placeholders, in the case of the favorite provider it's the file that was marked as a favorite

 ```php
 $event->setRichSubject(